0112shpark/OMDb-movie-app/README.md

 I tried to hide API key, but `handler function` in `api` folder gives me a `502 bad gateway error`.
 Can't figure out solutions..

+- Solution: My project path includes `space`, and terminal can not read `space`.
+To solve, move the directory to the path without and `space`.